usmanX191/Book-Recommendation-System/README.md

 - Google Books API: Used for fetching book data.
 - FastAPI: Used for backend development.
 - Streamlit: Used for frontend development.
+- OpenAI Assistant API: Used for assistance with user queries